Why we make social investments

-At 31.6.2017 we had committed £9.4m of JRF’s total £15m allocation.
-We have made direct investments into charities and social enterprises such as Glasgow Together, Fair for You and Our Power.
+At 31.12.2019 we have committed around £10 million to social investments.
+We have made direct investments into charities and social enterprises such as Glasgow Together, Fair For You, Timewise and RefuAid.
 We have made investments into specialist funds such as Big Issue Invest and the North East Social Enterprise Fund.
-We backed affordable housing in the form of the London Community Land Trust and the National Homelessness Property Fund.
+We have backed affordable housing in the form of the London Community Land Trust and the National Homelessness Property Fund.

-A full list of our investments can be found below.
+A full list of our social investments can be found below.

 Size of investment (£)